phir2-lab/metal_detector_msgs/msg/README.md

 * channel[0] -> Left coil
 * channel[1] -> Right coil

-The coils measurements are read one at a time, and switching between coils occurs ina fixed interval.
+The coils measurements are read one at a time, and switching between coils occurs in a fixed interval.